ABSTRACT SUBMISSION IS NOW CLOSED

 Submitting your abstract

 Yes - we welcome work that has been presented at, or submitted to, a maximum of two other international meetings.
-However, we cannot accept work that has been presented at a previous RCOG World Congress.
+However, we cannot accept work that has been accepted and presented at a previous RCOG World Congress.

 There is no limit to the number of national meetings that the work can been submitted to.
 For example, you can enter the RCOG National Trainees Conference, Annual Academic Meeting and still submit to the RCOG World Congress.

-Authors must indicate if work has previously been presented both during submission, by ticking a box on the submission site, and on their final presentation.
+Authors must please indicate if work has previously been presented both during submission, by ticking a box on the submission site, and on their final presentation.